 It charts the patterns of their geographical distribution and movement over time and in relation to other types of spaces, namely exhibition societies, artists’ residences, and other retail venues.
 The animated timeline reveals the basic history of the form, as galleries slowly began to dot the West End landscape in the 1850s and 1860s before greatly increasing in numbers in the 1880s, particularly along Bond Street.
 The patterns visible on the map also quickly suggested new avenues of inquiry to us.
 For example, the map reveals geographic patterns of clustering, affiliation, and distinction emerging over the decades.
 The Royal Academy, as well as very successful commercial galleries such as The Fine Art Society and the Grosvenor Gallery, exerted a kind of gravitational pull, as new galleries aspired to emulate them and to reach their high-end audiences.
 A geographic language of distinction also emerged, as galleries used geographic distance or proximity to signal aesthetic distinction or affinity, in the now familiar cultural geography of center and (ever-changing) periphery.
 The resultant clustering in one central area also calls attention to a new shared identity of “a Bond Street gallery” as galleries and dealers shaped the norms of the gallery system, including gallery brand names and specializations, rotating exhibitions that filled in the annual calendar, one-man shows, exhibition catalogues, and advertising.(4)

-Helmreich began investigating the history of the Goupil Gallery as part of a larger project on the role played by London in the internationalization of the art market over the course of the second half of the 19th century.
+Helmreich began investigating the history of the Goupil Gallery as part of a larger project on the role played by London in the internationalization of the art market over the course of the second half of the nineteenth century.
 The stock books of Goupil & Cie/Boussod, Valadon & Cie, now held by the Getty Research Institute, are invaluable records for writing that history, since the Paris-based firm established a branch in London beginning in 1857.
 While likely to be an incomplete record of the firm’s activities on an international scale, since the individual branches also kept their own stock books and considered aspects of their business autonomous from the main house, these stock books nonetheless constitute an unparalleled record.
-The 15 volumes cover the years from 1854 to 1919 and include more than 40,000 records.(5)
+The fifteen volumes cover the years from 1854 to 1919 and include more than 40,000 records.(5)

 Analyzing these thousands upon thousands of transactions is difficult with traditional art-historical methodologies, which are arguably better suited for the investigation of individual or small groupings of artworks and/or artists, because they privilege “close reading.”
 To study the whole of the Goupil & Cie/Boussod, Valadon & Cie network requires a different intellectual framework: what literary scholar Frank Moretti has described as “distant reading,” which allows the scholar to look at “units that are much larger or smaller than the text.”
 Moretti adds that “if we want to understand the system in its entirety, we must accept losing something,” but justifies this loss by pointing out how distant reading holds the promise, by allowing a larger corpus than before to be studied, of producing analyses “that go against the grain of national historiography.”(6)